ecquack/Project68/README.md

 Project68 is a Motorola MC68xxx single board computer with a PIC18F87K22 co-processor running uCLinux 4.4.

-It is self contained and connects directly to a monitor and keyboard.
+It connects directly to a monitor and keyboard and does not require a host computer.

 The goal was to create a self contained computer using a minimum number of components and tools.